hyperledger-labs/university-course/support/Lab05/README.md

 Docker and Docker Compose https://www.docker.com/

-Images and binaries, run ``curl -sSL https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh | bash -s -- 2.2.0 1.4.8
-``.
-Copy the contents of fabric/samples/bin to JusticeChain_Fabric/bin, in case there is a newer version.
+Images and binaries, run ``curl -sSL https://bit.ly/2ysbOFE | bash -s``.
+Copy the contents of fabric/samples/bin to Lab05/bin, in case there is a newer version.

 [Check this link for more info](https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html)